SpecDD

 The problem SpecDD solves

 SpecDD solves this by chunking a project into small, local specification units.
-Each spec gives the agent a concrete source of truth for one part of the system.
+Each spec gives humans and agents a concrete source of truth for one part of the system.
 Instead of stuffing a huge architecture document into every prompt, the agent resolves the relevant spec chain and works inside that bounded context.

 SpecDD helps with: